Welcome to Picardy 2.1!

 Including right-to-left flowing text such as Hebrew and Arabic requires special handling.
 Right-to-left text must be enclosed between two ‘@’ characters:

-@‫جمال عبد الناصر حسين‬@56
+@جمال عبد الناصر حسين@56

 Because typing right-to-left text in a left-to-right environment can be tricky, Picardy provides two keyboard shortcuts to facilitate this.
-Ctrl+F8 will paste the text in the clipboard into the edit pane or the current text entry field and enter a comma after the first word, on the assumption that it is a surname.
-(This may not work for all names, particularly in Arabic.)
-The text will be enclosed in ‘@’ ... ‘@’.
-Ctrl+F9 will simply enclose the text in ‘@’ ... ‘@’ without further changes.
+Ctrl+F7 will paste the text in the clipboard into the edit pane or the current text entry field

 Validation and error checking

 See also the error report (Tools > Error Report), which is generated every time you export or preview.
 (Exporting generates a more complete set of errors that includes consistency checks.)
-You can leave the Error Report dialog on the screen and it will update as you enter new items in the edit pane.
+You can leave the Error Report dialog

 Editing tools

-Picardy provides a set of tools (most accessible from the edit menu or via keyboard shortcuts) for manipulating index items.
+Picardy provides a set of tools (most accessible from the Edit menu or via keyboard shortcuts) for manipulating index items.

 Flip headings